sreedhar-s/DyslexiaML/README.md

-# HackathonML
-Predicting Dyslexia using Machine Learning.
+# Predicting Dyslexia using Machine Learning.

 ● There are a series of questions that need to be answered by the user, and on the basis of the results, scores are given for language, memory, speed, visual and audio skills.